Marshon36/GraphCursorPy/README.md

 # GraphCursorPy

-**GraphCursorPy** is a Python toolkit for detecting PKP precursors and locating scatterers using Graph Neural Networks (GNNs) and related deep learning methods.
-It is designed for multistation waveform analysis.
+**GraphCursorPy** is a Python toolkit for processing PKP precursors based on Graph Neural Networks (GNNs) and related seismic methods.

 ---

 ## 🌟 Key Features

 - GNN-based multistation detection of PKP precursors
-- Integrated support for waveform processing, travel-time matching, and prediction
+- Estimation of scatterer locations and relative strengths
-- Extendable to other weak seismic phases with similar dominant frequency (1 Hz) as PKP precursors (e.g., SKKKP)
+- Extendable to other weak seismic phases with similar dominant frequency (~1 Hz), such as SKKKP
 - Built-in example data and precomputed travel-time tables for quick testing

 ---